|Data collection||Administrative data and sample surveys|

 (Trade-offs are the extent to which different dimensions of quality are balanced against each other.)

 Balance of payments (BoP) statistics are subject to a trade-off between timeliness and accuracy.
 This trade-off affects all statistics but is particularly relevant to short-term economic statistics.
-Macro economic statistics are required as timely as possible in order to allow the monitoring of economic behaviour as close to the event as possible and for timely policy-making.
+Macro-economic statistics are required as quickly as possible to allow the monitoring of economic behaviour as close to the event as possible and for timely policymaking.

 Assessment of user needs and perceptions